 Tristan McConnell is a foreign correspondent and photographer in Nairobi, Kenya.

-Tristan’s long-form and narrative journalism has been published by Harper’s, Foreign Policy, Columbia Journalism Review, Delayed Gratification, London Review of Books, Earth Island Journal, New York and Virginia Quarterly Review, among others.
+Tristan has written long-form and narrative journalism for Harper’s, New Yorker, Foreign Policy, Columbia Journalism Review, Delayed Gratification, London Review of Books, Earth Island Journal, New York and Virginia Quarterly Review, among others, and his op-eds have been published by the New York Times and Washington Post.